My Family – My Sheldon Ancestry

 With only sketchy information from family sources, I repeatedly asked about our origins.
 But no one seemed to know much about the Sheldons.

 (From left to right: John Roth, husband of Elizabeth Sheldon; George Washington Sheldon; Isabel Ruof, wife of Harold R. Sheldon; Elizabeth Sheldon, wife of John Roth & daughter of George W Sheldon and Agnes; Agnes Malzahn, wife of George W. Sheldon; and Harold R. Sheldon.)

 Finally, with the amazing science of DNA, the connection of where I came from has been determined.
 My DNA tests have determined my Sheldon ancestors are from Derbyshire, England.
-My 9th Great Grandfather is Godfrey Sheldon, who arrived here in America in the middle of the 17th Century.
+My 9th Great Grandfather is most likely Godfrey Sheldon, who arrived here in America in the middle of the 17th Century.
 More DNA tests of other Sheldon men are needed to confirm the correction.
 At this point, my line is to Richard 22, who appears to be connected to Godfrey.

 Here is my American line of Sheldon’s: